 Do you know a woman who is helping make it more welcoming to ride bikes in the USA during what is now the biggest bike boom since the 1970s?
-Who comes to mind as someone tirelessly toiling away in seemingly small ways, often without pay — to make our streets safer, to bring back joy, to encourage, to unite, and to inspire?
+Who comes to mind as someone tirelessly toiling away in both big as well as seemingly small ways — to make our streets safer, to bring back joy, to encourage, to unite, and to inspire?

 I already have a good solid list of at least 10 women I want to feature*, but I’d love to meet more (virtually) and tell their stories so collectively we can stop waiting for change where we live and light the way forward for each other.
 Contact me with your suggestions.